T +44 20 7532 2517

 Clients appreciate Tim's ability to find pragmatic and commercial solutions to complex (and frequently multi-jurisdictional) data protection compliance questions.

-Tim has significant experience of working with a wide range of clients in the EU, the US and Asia.
+Tim has significant experience of working with a wide range of clients in the EU, Asia and the US.
+In 2018 he gave a seminar at Harvard Law School on the impact of the GDPR on US businesses.
 He has also spent time on secondment at Google, advising on cutting-edge privacy and data protection issues.

 Advised the world's largest food company on data protection compliance across the EU, including development of a detailed data protection compliance questionnaire for local entities, roll-out of compliant and user-friendly data protection policies, and advice on cross-border data transfers.

 Advised numerous clients on the likely impact of the proposed EU General Data Protection Regulation (including the new fines of up to the greater of €20 million, or 4% of worldwide turnover).

 Advised an online tax and accounting software maker on data protection compliance issues, including data localization requirements, cloud-based data hosting and data analytics.